spykard/Classification-HMMs/README.md

 (2) [any-based] [★] [yes]  **Classic HMM**: The well-known sequential model used for Part-of-Speech tagging, Biology-related tasks, Image recognition (pixels as a sequence) etc.

-(3) [[Liu et al.](https://www.hindawi.com/journals/mpe/2015/987189/)] [[Quan et al.](https://www.sciencedirect.com/science/article/pii/S0020025515007057)] [[Preez](https://www.sciencedirect.com/science/article/pii/S0885230897900371)] **Multivariate HMM**: Lifts the restriction of a single observation per time state.
+(3) [[Liu et al.](https://www.hindawi.com/journals/mpe/2015/987189/)] [[Quan et al.](https://www.sciencedirect.com/science/article/pii/S0020025515007057)] [[Tune et al.](https://arxiv.org/pdf/1305.0321.pdf)] [[Li et al.](http://vision.gel.ulaval.ca/~parizeau/Publications/P971225.pdf)] **Multivariate HMM**: Lifts the restriction of a single observation per time state.
 As one would imagine this is very useful for Natural Language Processing tasks, since we have a bunch of text per observation and not a time series or a DNA sequence.

 * Liu et al. - states: crazy Particle Swarm Opt. to find states; 4 hidden states, observations: 4 features such as tfidf etc.